 People spend a lot of time building their reputation online (I say “spend” because time wasted is an opportunity cost).
 So it makes no sense to alienate people that may be offended by something that they do not consider to be exceptionally witty, but ultimately harmless.
 Not everyone will share an appreciation for the same humourous insights.

 It’s difficult to recommend people who make massive errors of judgement online.
 There isn’t enough room here to list them all the reasons why.
 Suffice to say there are loads of “safer” people who you can introduce without any risk to your own reputation.

 Wrap up: I’ve seen people spend years building an online reputation and then make one single comment which makes them very difficult to introduce.
 Those that see a misplaced joke online might not be around to see the apology.

 Top tip: People like to be amused.
 We all have a sense of humour and having a barometer of taste before you publish would be ideal.
 Failing that, buy a joke book.

 Who to share this with: People you want to engage with.
 Especially if they used to introduce you.

-Get your 60 day free newsletter trial with our partners, Constant Contact.
+Get a 60 day free newsletter trial with our partners Constant Contact.